Graduate Student Opportunities

 IT and Bioinformatics Summer Internship at Mayo Clinic

 Bioinformatics Systems Unit within the IT Division of Research and Education Systems Support at the Mayo Clinic at Rochester, MN, has an ongoing summer internship opportunity for Illinois IT students.
 Specific position and project descriptions focus on the Center For Individualized Medicine (CIM) scientific programs with the goal of discovering and translating research into clinically viable solutions for patients.
 The internship consists of working on tasks within multiple project areas of the Bioinformatics Systems Unit.

-View the job description for summer 2017 internships.
-Urbana campus students get priority consideration for these internships when applying by January 27, 2017.
-Students should send their CV to Saurabh Sinha at firstname.lastname@example.org, making sure to include Mayo Illinois Internship in the email subject line.
+View the job description for summer 2018 internships.
+Urbana campus students get priority consideration for these internships when applying by December 1, 2017.
+Students should complete the application form and upload their CV.
 The CV should include GPA, list completed computer science courses and those currently registered for, and any computer science project experience.
-To be fully considered for this internship, students must also submit the application through the Mayo Clinic job board (posting number: 76714BR).
 Email email@example.com with any questions.